toneemarqus/AD-Suit/README.md

 # AD Suit

 # Overview

 <b>ADSuit</b> is a comprehensive penetration testing suite designed for security professionals and network administrators.
 It focuses on enhancing the assessment of Active Directory (AD) environments, providing a wide range of tools and functionalities that streamline the process of identifying vulnerabilities, auditing AD setups, and simulating attack scenarios.

 # Features

 - GUI based tool.
-- Hosts, domain, IPs and credentials management
+- Hosts, domain, IPs and credentials management.
 - One click to start a session with WinRM or PSexec.
 - One click to start a spraying usernames and passwords agains a host with two different tools (CrackMapExec and GoMapExec).
 - Pivot easly from network to network with only a reverse shell.
 - Enumerate and attack active directories with one click.
+-
 # Installation

 <b>Download</b> adsuit-1.0.deb and install it with dpkg: